adrianstephens/napi/README.md

 - **Memory management** - RAII-based resource management for handles and references
 - **Error handling** - Integrated error checking and reporting
 - **Cross-platform** - Works on Windows, macOS, and Linux
+- **No dependencies** - Fully self-contained; no reliance on custom tools or build systems

 ## Installation